 Jon knows coastal issues better than any other lawyer in town.

-JCL’s attorneys are highly experienced trial attorneys who handle high-stakes matters before state and federal trial courts, courts of appeal, and arbitration panels.
-They have successfully litigated many cases before judges and juries, and appellate panels in complex land use matters, writ petitions against the Coastal Commission, Port of San Diego, and other governmental agencies, business disputes, construction cases, density bonus matters, CEQA claims, lemon law, insurance matters, and personal injury/mass tort cases.
-JCL attorneys understand that litigation is an expensive, time consuming and aggravating remedy of last resort.
+AAC’s attorneys are highly experienced trial attorneys who handle high-stakes matters before state and federal trial courts, courts of appeal, and arbitration panels.
+They have successfully litigated many cases before judges, juries, and appellate panels in complex cases against government entities and private parties; writ petitions against the Coastal Commission, Port of San Diego, and other governmental agencies; business and contract disputes; intellectual property matters, construction cases; density bonus matters; CEQA claims; and insurance matters.
+AAC attorneys understand that litigation is an expensive, time consuming, and aggravating remedy of last resort.
 They will do everything they can to avoid going to court, but when there is no other choice you can count on them to be aggressive, persuasive, and thorough.

 Jon Corn efficiently handled several complex cases for us and achieved excellent results.